 The proposal that we should lock out Muslims from entering our country poses some significant issues.
 Not unlike the Donald Trump response to the threat of ISIL by locking down borders to any Muslims, the identification of Muslims is problematic.
 Given Muslim culture is expanded by conversion and spans beyond typical skin colour demographics, do we adopt the Trump methodology of discerning Muslim identity by having Border Force, ask each entrant “Are you Muslim?”

-Would we oddly expect a person entering the country intent on doing us harm to answer honestly?
+Would we oddly expect a person who is entering the country intent on doing us harm to answer honestly?
 Who would we then stop?
 How would Sonia Kruger’s ban be implemented?

 Are you a Refugee?